• HOME

 • scheduling ACCESS to fit best within the academic calendar

-ACCESS training is also available for off-campus professionals who work privately with college students.
+In addition to campus staff, ACCESS training is available for professionals not affiliated with universities who work privately with college students.

-• This would include but not be limited to ADHD coaches, counselors, mental health practitioners, and health organizations
+• This would include, but not limited to, ADHD coaches, counselors, mental health practitioners, and health organizations.

-• The exact way in which this training occurs is flexible and can be tailored to the specific needs and experience levels of the individuals and groups requesting this
+• The exact manner in which this training occurs is flexible and can be tailored to the specific needs and experience levels of the individuals participating in training.

 ACCESS TRAINING INQUIRY